 AMD Strix Halo laptops- complete list, best options (Ryzen AI Max+ 395, Ryzen AI Max 390)

-By Andrei Girbea, last updated on January 10, 2025
+By Andrei Girbea, last updated on March 7, 2025

-In this article, we’re discussing laptops and devices built on the AMD Strix Halo laptop hardware launched in early 2025, or the so called AMD Ryzen AI Max platform.
+In this article, we’re discussing laptops and devices built on the AMD Strix Halo laptop hardware launched in early 2025, or the so-called AMD Ryzen AI Max platform.

 Ryzen AI Max hardware is unique among the mobile platforms available today, as it pairs a powerful processor built on AMD’s latest-to-date Zen5 cores with a massive integrated graphics chip, with as many as 40 AMD RDNA3.5 Compute Units.
 There’s no other such chip available out there with this sort of iGPU, while on the CPU side, only the highest-tier Ryzen HX and Core HX/Core Ultra HX SKUs offer similar levels of performance.

-Down below, in the first part of the article, we’ll go through the particularities of this AMD Strix Halo hardware, our estimations on performance in actual tasks and games, which we’ll then update with actual performance benchmarks and findings once we get to properly test the devices built on this hardware.
+Down below, in the first part of the article, we’ll go through the particularities of this AMD Strix Halo hardware, and our estimations on performance in actual tasks and games, which we’ll then update with actual performance benchmarks and findings once we get to properly test the devices built on this hardware.

 AMD Strix Halo Ryzen AI Max APU lineup

-These are the Ryzen AI Max APUs that will be implemented in devices this year, with Pro and non Pro variants for most SKUs.
+These are the Ryzen AI Max APUs that will be implemented in devices this year, with Pro and non-Pro variants for most SKUs.
 The Pros are meant for business/enterprise notebooks, while the others are for regular implementations.
 I’ve also included the Strix Point Ryzen 9 AI 370 in the table, to showcase the differences between the two platforms.

 Ryzen AI Max+ 395 Ryzen AI Max 390 Ryzen AI Max 385 Ryzen 9 AI Max 380 Ryzen 9 AI 370 HX